NANGA CHALLENGE 2020

 PRESENTATIONS AND PRIZES

 Lanterne Rouge: In the Nanga Challenge, the person who is on the course for the longest and finishes last, rather than dropping out along the way, is accorded a distinction with a trophy the ‘Lanterne Rouge’.
 The phrase comes from the French ‘Red Lantern’ and refers to the red lantern hung on the caboose of a railway train, which conductors would look for in order to make sure none of the couplings had become disconnected.
+Note there will be a cut-off for timing volunteers and for participants on the course at which time you will be advised the quickest route back and a check-point marshall will accompany you.

-Winners, Place-getters, Times and Results:
+Winners, Place-getters, Random prize draw, Times and Results:

 Where they are deserved and there are enough entries in the class / category, we will acknowledge as many as possible.

-Prize getters must be at the presentation to receive a prize
+Prize-getters must be at the presentation to receive a prize

 IMPORTANT EVENT RULES